Lynsey Sharp

-Lynsey Sharp (born 11 July 1990) is a Scottish track and field athlete who competes in the 800 metres.
+Lynsey Sharp (born 11 July 1990) is a former Scottish track and field athlete who competed in the 800 metres.
 She is the 2012 European champion and represented Great Britain at the 2012 Olympic Games in London.
 She won a silver medal at the 2014 Commonwealth Games.
 Her personal best is 1:57.69, the seventh fastest time over 800m by a British woman, set in the final of the 2016 Olympic Games in Rio de Janeiro.

 Personal life

 Lynsey Sharp was born in Dumfries, Scotland and lived her early life in nearby Lochmaben.
 She is the daughter of former Scottish athletes Cameron Sharp and Carol Sharp (née Lightfoot).
-Her father won a 1982 European silver medal in the 200 m and competed at the 1980 Olympic Games, while her mother has an 800 m best of 2:02.91 and competed at the 1982 Commonwealth Games.
+Her father won a 1982 European silver medal in the 200 m and competed at the 1980 Olympic Games, while her mother has an 800 m personal best of 2:02.91 and competed at the 1982 Commonwealth Games.

 Sharp went to The Mary Erskine School in Edinburgh.
 She graduated with a 2:1 in Law (LLB) from Edinburgh Napier University in 2012 a few weeks before competing in the London Olympics.
 She has said she was inspired to study law after her father fought a medical negligence case following permanent injuries he sustained in a road crash.

 She is also a fan of Scottish Premiership side Rangers.

-Sharp lives with fellow Scottish athlete Andrew Butchart in San Diego, US.
-In October 2019, it was reported that the couple had become engaged.
+Sharp is married to fellow Scottish athlete Andrew Butchart.
+The couple have a son, Max, born in October 2021.